Caldibacillus

 Members of Caldibacillus were previously species (except for the type species, Caldibacillus debilis) belonging to Bacillus, a genus that has been recognized as displaying extensive polyphyly and phylogenetic heterogeneity due to the vague criteria (such as the ability to form endospores in the presence of oxygen) previously used to assign species to this clade.
 Multiple studies using comparative phylogenetic analyses have been published in an attempt to clarify the evolutionary relationships between Bacillus species, resulting in the establishment of numerous novel genera such as Alkalihalobacillus, Brevibacillus, Solibacillus, Alicyclobacillus, Virgibacillus and Evansella.
 In addition, the genus Bacillus has been restricted to only include species closely related to Bacillus subtilis and Bacillus cereus.

 The name Caldibacillus is derived from the prefix "-caldi" (from the Latin adjective caldus which translates to "warm, hot") and the suffix "-bacillus" (from the Latin noun bacillus, referring to a small staff or rod).
 Together, Caldibacillus translates to a warm bacillus, referring to the organism's thermophily.

-Biochemical Characteristics and Molecular Signatures
+Biochemical characteristics and molecular signatures

 Members of this genus are aerobic or facultatively anaerobic and found in mainly in saline lakes.
 All members can produce endospores and some are motile.
 Temperature range for growth is 25–70 °C. For some species optimum growth temperature is in the range 30–37 °C, while a few other species such as C. debilis and C. thermoamylovorans are obligate thermophiles with optimum growth temperatures of 65 and 50°C, respectively.

 Genomic analyses identified eight conserved signature indels (CSIs) that are exclusively present in this genus in the following proteins: DHH family phosphoesterase, tRNA uridine-5- carboxymethylaminomethyl(34) synthesis enzyme MnmG, O-succinylbenzoate-CoA ligase, tetratricopeptide repeat protein, d-alanyl-d-alanine carboxypeptidase, ribonuclease Z, late competence protein ComER, and DNA polymerase III subunit delta.
 These CSIs provide a reliable molecular method of differentiating Caldibacillus species from other Bacillaceae genera and bacteria.